With warmer weather, we are opening the windows again. The cats love it (and so do I).

 (3) Be ready with your client’s backstory.

 Ask yourself, “What does my audience want?
 Where is their greatest challenge or pain?
 What’s their toughest obstacle?”

 You then create questions, introduce answers, and leap through the window of opportunity with ease.

 What are your clients really thinking?
 What’s the baggage they’re bringing to the call?

 A typical client backstory might be, “We’ve been through three outrageously expensive training programs.
 This dog makes Marley look like a model of canine obedience.
 We don’t want to give him back to the shelter, but he’s destroying our home and our bank account.”

 Knowing your clients often come from three programs that didn’t work, you also know might be open to a totally different approach.
 She might be willing to pay extra to solve the problem once and for all.

-Learn more about your client’s backstory with this free 22-minute online training.
-Available on demand.
+Learn more about your client’s backstory with this course, The Client Advantage.